istio/community/CONTRIBUTING.md

 - If the feature is substantial enough:

   - Working group leads will ask for a design document as outlined in the previous section.
   Create the design document and add a link to it in the GitHub issue.
-Don't forget to send a note to the working group to let everyone know your document is ready for review.
+Don't forget to send a Slack to the working group to let everyone know your document is ready for review.

   - Depending of the breath of the design and how contentious it is, the working group leads may decide the feature needs to be discussed in one or more working group meetings before being approved.

-  - Once the major technical issues are resolved and agreed upon, post a note to the working group's mailing list with the design decision and the general execution plan.
+  - Once the major technical issues are resolved and agreed upon, post a note to the working group's Slack with the design decision and the general execution plan.

 - Submit PRs to [istio/istio](https://github.com/istio/istio) with your code changes.